joetanx/mslab/entra/agent-id/permissions-and-consent.md

 ```

 ## 1. Grant delegated permission to agent blueprint

+[Delegated permissions](https://learn.microsoft.com/en-us/graph/permissions-overview#delegated-permissions), also called _scopes_, requires **interactive** user sign-in

+The application acts **on behalf of** a signed-in user; access is scoped to the signed-in user's privileges

+The application **cannot** access anything the signed-in user couldn't access

 ### 1.1.
 Get Graph API service principal ID and delegated permission ID